Stars1233/SpatialVID/README.md

 ## 🎉NEWS

-+ [2025.09.24] 🤗 Raw metadata access is now available via a gated Hugging Face dataset to better support community research!!
++ [2025.09.24] 🤗 Raw metadata access is now available via a [gated HuggingFace dataset](https://huggingface.co/datasets/SpatialVID/SpatialVID-RAW) to better support community research!!
 + [2025.09.24] 🔭 Enhanced instructions for better camera control are updated.
 + [2025.09.18] 🎆 SpatialVID dataset is now available on both HuggingFace and ModelScope.
 + [2025.09.14] 📢 We have also uploaded the SpatialVID-HQ dataset to ModelScope offering more diverse download options.